yinzixu03/mantis/ws/README.md

   The files:

-    gif.m             transform the images into a gif
+    gif.m             transforms the images into a gif

-    video.m           transform the images into a video
+    video.m           transforms the images into a video

-    ws_main.m         extract the main points of the mantis
+    ws_main.m         extracts the main points of the mantis

-    ws_calc.m         calculate the data
+    ws_calc.m         calculates the data

     location.mat      the main points of the mantis